StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 * **StsAccountId** - The 12-digit AWS account ID that is going to be monitored.
 This will be the AWS account that the IAM role can be assumed from, to perform actions on the target AWS account.
 Example: `0123456789012`.
 * **ExternalId** - A shared secret that the StackState Agent will present when assuming a role.
 Use the same value across all AWS accounts that the Agent is monitoring.
 Example: `uniquesecret!1`.
 * **IncludeOpenTelemetryTracing** - Default: `disabled`.
 Set to `enabled` to include the OpenTelemetry layer in your deployment.
 This is required to [retrieve OpenTelemetry traces from AWS Lambda scripts running NodeJS](/stackpacks/integrations/opentelemetry/opentelemetry-nodejs.md).
 * **Post fix** - Optional.
-The value that's appended to all resource names when deploying the stack multiple times in the same account
+Value to append to all resource names when deploying the stack multiple times in the same account

 For more information on how to use StackSets, check the AWS documentation on [working with AWS CloudFormation StackSets \(docs.aws.amazon.com\)](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html).